andronsay/yt/README.md

 # yt.exe - Silly Program for YouTube
-This is a silly program that will allow you to open certain YouTube pages from the Windows terminal.
+This is a silly program that will quickly open the desired ToyTube page with specific content using a single 4 letter command.
+Just run the console appended yt with the command below and that's it.

 Console commands
 ---